What is Print on Demand? (2026 Guide)

 Ethical concerns

-POD it is not without ethical considerations.
+POD is not without ethical considerations.
 A key concern lies in the production process: since business owners often don’t oversee production firsthand, ensuring fair labor practices can be challenging.
-The potential for intellectual property rights violations is another issue — the ease of uploading designs to POD platforms often leads to unauthorized use of copyrighted or trademarked material.
+The potential for intellectual property rights violations is another issue — the ease with which designs can be uploaded to POD platforms often leads to unauthorized use of copyrighted or trademarked material.

-Here are the key steps you should follow:
+Here are the key steps you should follow when setting up a print-on-demand business:

 1. Find a niche